Are you planning to visit Birmingham, perhaps for the 2022 Commonwealth Games? You could extend your visit with one of these fantastic day trips

 How to get to Ironbridge from Birmingham

-Getting to the Ironbridge Gorge is simple by car, taking just 45 minutes by car.
+Getting to the Ironbridge Gorge takes just 45 minutes by car.
 If you’re travelling by public transport, it will take you around 90 minutes by train and bus.

 If you fancy spending the day in a town with quirky streets full of pretty half-timber buildings, Shrewsbury will be right up your street!

-My next suggestion for a day trip from Birmingham takes you to the county town of Shropshire.
-Shrewsbury is a fairly small town with masses of character, and you will love spending the day exploring it.
+My next suggestion for a day trip from Birmingham takes you to Shropshire’s county town.
+Shrewsbury is a fairly small town with masses of character and you will love to spend the day exploring it.

-The town sits a few miles from the Welsh border and inside a loop of the River Severn, with a number of bridges spanning the river.
-Inside the loop, you’ll find a Tudor town centre which retains its medieval layout.
-The streets are full of half-timber buildings and overlooked by the red-brick Shrewsbury Castle.
+The town sits a few miles from the Welsh border and inside a loop of the River Severn.
+Inside the loop, the Tudor town centre retains its medieval layout with streets full of half-timber buildings.

 For history buffs, Shrewsbury is the town where Charles Darwin was born and raised.
-There are plenty of fascinating buildings to visit including St Chad’s Church with its unique circular nave and Shropshire Regimental Museum.
+There are plenty of fascinating buildings to visit including Shrewsbury Castle and the Shropshire Regimental Museum.

-Shrewsbury is also known for its elaborate pattern of passageways which are known as ‘shuts’.
-In these alleyways, you’ll find quirky specialist shops, and fabulous independent bars, cafes and restaurants.
-Streets in Shrewsbury have memorable names like Dogpole, Mardol and Fish Street.
+Streets in Shrewsbury have memorable names like Dogpole and Mardol, and the town is also known for its elaborate pattern of passageways, known as ‘shuts’.
+In these alleyways, you’ll find quirky specialist shops and fabulous independent bars, cafes and restaurants.

 There are a number of events throughout the year which are worth a visit, including the Shrewsbury Flower Festival which has been running for over 125 years.